 If you are okay with the appearance of the wood, you can use an excellent finish to protect against dust and weathering.
 You also can use wood varnish and wood oils if you want the wood to be exposed.

-Essential tips to remember when using a dual-action sander
+Essential tips to remember when using a dA sander

 - Start the sander on the work surface to avoid the machine digging into the work surface.

 - Stop off to prevent the machine from sliding across the surface, causing wild scratches, allowing you complete control.

 - Please do not place the machine at an angle because it will cause hard to remove gouges.

 - Avoid placing excessive pressure that interferes with the consistency of the finish.